 “We picked the first project because there was a whole bunch of empty storefronts on the main street of Blairmore and we thought that would be good to tackle first, to get some revitalization going on.”

 The building’s evaluation after the renovations is assessed at a higher price than the costs involved, and the 20 investors who will invest $12,000 each are expected to receive a five per cent return per annum.
 Larry says community members are enthusiastic about the first investment opportunity, with more than 25 people picking up investment information packages.

 “Based on the response we’ve had so far we’re pretty confident that we will have all 50 members in place,” says Larry.

 |A total of three information sessions were held as part of CODC’s open house Feb.
 19.|

 The co-op is already looking at what its next investment will be, and invited community members attending the session to brainstorm ideas.
 The top picks were seniors housing — currently there is no seniors housing in Blairmore — and a micro-brewery.

-Larry says the co-op plans to conduct feasibility studies on the viability of a seniors housing given the need.
+Larry says the co-op plans to conduct feasibility studies on the viability of seniors housing given the need.

 “If everything looks good we will probably move forward in the fall,” he adds.

-CODC is the first of three opportunity development co-operatives being piloted in Alberta as part of The Alberta Community and Co-operative Association’s Unleashing Local Capital project.
+CODC is the first of three opportunity development co-operatives being piloted in Alberta as part of the Alberta Community and Co-operative Association’s (ACCA) Unleashing Local Capital project.
 Once the first investments are completed, ACCA plans to use the documents to form a toolkit for other communities to replicate local investment options.

 Community investment funds in Canada are not new, and have been a successful social finance tool used mostly in eastern Canada for more than 10 years.